 - Copper heatsink

 The CPU is held tightly against the motherboard by a little lever mechanism.
 Here the mechanism is released so the CPU can be picked up.
 The fingernail sized CPU is packaged underneath this metal cover which helps conduct the heat from the CPU up to its heatsink.
 The gray stuff on the metal chip cover is "thermal paste", a material which helps conduct heat from the chip housing to its (not shown) heatsink.

 - Bottom of package .. many connections (little wires)

 Flipping the CPU over shows the little gold pads on the bottom of the CPU.
 Each pad is connected by a very fine wire to a spot on the silicon chip.

 Here is a picture of another chip, but with the top packaging removed.
 You see the pinky-fingernail silicon chip at the center with the tiny transistor details etched onto it.
-At the chip edge, see the very fine wires connecting parts of the chip to outside pads (linking to wikimedia image by Ioan Sameli, CC licensed).
+At the chip edge, see the very fine wires connecting parts of the chip to outside pads (CC licensed attribution sharealke 3. wikipedia user Zephyris)

 Now looking from the side, the heatsink and the RAM memory card can be seen more clearly, sticking up from the motherboard.

 RAM is built with a few chips packaged together onto a little card known as a DIMM that plugs into the motherboard (dual inline memory module).
 Here we see the RAM DIMM removed from its motherboard socket.
 This is a 512MB DIMM built with 4 chips.
 A few years earlier, this DIMM might have required 8 chips in order to store 512MB ..
 Moore's law in action.